 Role of a Project Manager

-The role of a project manager as described by Project Management Institute (PMI) includes devising realistic project timelines, setting smart goals, estimating the length and cost of the project, assuring the quality of processes and workflow, managing risk and procurement, integration and determining the scope of work.
+The role of a project manager as described by Project Management Institute (PMI) includes devising realistic project management tools, timelines, setting smart goals, estimating the length and cost of the project, assuring the quality of processes and workflow, managing risk and procurement, integration and determining the scope of work.
 This definition includes almost areas of expertise as that of a scrum master except for a few.

 Difference between Scrum Master and Project Manager

 There are a few differences that need to be highlighted in each role and its conduct.
 To begin with, a scrum master is a ‘servant leader’.
 This means that his task is to help people achieve their goals and meet deadlines by serving them.
 A scrum master facilitates a team’s communication and oversees processes, provides guidance wherever required, suggests changes, and helps with time management.

 A project manager, on the other hand, is supposed to carry out the management process as per traditional management techniques.
 His role does not involve any kind of leadership.
 Additionally, his role involves managing costs and integrating the work into systems too, whereas a scrum master has got nothing to do with finances.

 Another difference between a scrum master’s role and a project manager’s role lies in the extent to which they are assigned a task.
 A project manager is involved in-depth from conception to the end of the project and delivery of results whereas a scrum master is involved only at a surface level.